CSG 65CE02: Pipeline improvements

 A major oddity of the original 6502 was that one-byte instructions like INX still took two cycles to complete.
 This allowed for simplifications in the pipeline system; the next byte from memory was fetched while the operation was being decoded, meaning the next byte was fetched no matter what.
 For most instructions, this byte would be part (or whole) of an operand, which could then be immediately fed into the now-decoded instruction.

 If the instruction required only one byte, the processor still read the following byte as it decoded the first.
 In this case the next byte was the following instruction, but it had no way to feed that back into the first stage of the pipeline to decode it.
 The fetched instruction was instead discarded and re-read to feed it into the decoder.
 This wastes a cycle.
 Although this led to a number of instructions being slower than they could have been, this "feature" was retained in the 65C02, although whether this was in order to retain its pipeline's simplicity or its cycle timing is not explained in available sources.

-Maintaining cycle compatibility was not a requirement for the 65CE02, and new fabrication processes made the extra circuitry in the pipeline a non-issue, so the pipeline was re-arranged to correctly handle one-byte instructions in a single cycle.
+Maintaining cycle compatibility was not a requirement for the 65CE02, and new fabrication processes made the extra circuitry in the pipeline a non-issue, so the pipeline was re-arranged to handle one-byte instructions in a single cycle.
 These improvements allow the 65CE02 to execute code up to 25% faster than previous 65xx models.

 A further improvement addresses an issue involving addressing instructions that add values to produce a final address.
 Examples include "indexed indirect" where the value in one of the index registers is added to a base address, and then applies the instruction to the resulting address.
-In the original 6502, if the addition of the two values crossed a page boundary, every 256 locations, an extra cycle was needed to produce the final address value.
+In the original 6502, if the addition of the two values crossed the current 256-byte page boundary, an extra cycle was needed to produce the final address value.
 The 65CE02 removed this limitation, thereby improving the performance of these commonly used modes.